kimpham54/2017-02-22-tpl/lessons/openrefine/OpenRefine.md

 ---
-Software/Library Carpentry - July 28-29, 2016
+Library Carpentry - February 22nd, 2017
 ---
 ## Setup
 Please look at the Installation Instructions from the OpenRefine project for more details on how to run OpenRefine on your machine.
 The instructions below are adapted from this [link](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions).
 We will be using version [2.6-rc2](https://github.com/OpenRefine/OpenRefine/releases/tag/2.6-rc.2) during the workshop.
 A [Java Runtime Environment (JRE)]('https://www.java.com/en/download/manual.jsp') is required to run OpenRefine.
 If the installation procedure below fails, make sure you have a working JRE installed on your computer.